 Exceptions to this pattern exist.
 Some words ending in -o only need an s to make it plural.
 Examples include pianos and photos.

-Nouns changing vowels
+Examples of nouns changing vowels

 Sometimes vowels change in a word when moving from the singular to the plural tense.
 To illustrate, oo can change to ee or an can change to en.